dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-troubleshooting/dotnet-troubleshooting-pubsub.md

 1. Start the application as you would normally (`dapr run ...`).

-2. Use `curl` at the command line (or another HTTP testing tool) to access one of the routes registered a pub/sub endpoint.
+2. Use `curl` at the command line (or another HTTP testing tool) to access one of the routes registered with a pub/sub endpoint.

 Here's an example command assuming your application's listening port is 5000, and one of your pub/sub routes is `withdraw`: